 Accommodations cannot make fundamental changes to course content, assignments, or College policies.
 Students requesting such adjustments may pursue an academic alteration.
 Please review Policies on Students with Disabilities for more information.

 Yes!
 Academic Access students have access to all of the accommodations that Disability Services has to offer, in addition to what the Academic Access Program offers.

 No, to apply for Academic Access, an additional application and a psychological evaluation are required.

 No, they are not mandatory.
-The meetings provide an opportunity for parents to communicate with other parents as well as a chance to discuss the student’s progress with the Director of Academic Access.
+The meetings provide an opportunity for parents to communicate with other parents as well as a chance to discuss the student’s progress with the Academic Access Coordinator.